Rotherham (UK Parliament constituency)

-Rotherham is a constituency represented in the House of Commons of the UK Parliament since 2012 by Sarah Champion, a member of the Labour Party.
+Rotherham is a constituency represented in the House of Commons of the UK Parliament since 2012 by Sarah Champion of the Labour Party.

 History

 This constituency was created in the Redistribution of Seats Act 1885.

 Rotherham has consistently returned Labour MPs since a by-election in 1933, following the earlier period before 1923 dominated by the Liberal and Conservative parties.
-The numerical Labour majority in every general election from 1935 onwards has been in five figures, with the exceptions of 2015 and 2019.
+The numerical Labour majority in every general election from 1935 onwards has been in five figures, with the exceptions of 2015, 2019 and 2024.

 Boundaries

+Historic

-1918–1949: The County Borough of Rotherham, and the Urban Districts of Greasbrough and Rawmarsh.
+1918–1950: The County Borough of Rotherham, and the Urban Districts of Greasbrough and Rawmarsh.

 1950–1983: The County Borough of Rotherham.

-Rotherham constituency is one of three borough constituencies in the borough.
-The current boundary configuration was confirmed in 2005.
-It is formed with the Rotherham borough electoral wards:
+1983–2010: The Borough of Rotherham wards of: Boston, Broom, Central, Greasbrough, Herringthorpe, Kimberworth, Park and Thorpe Hesley.